10 Unmissable Things to Do in Wairoa

 2. Visit the Wairoa Museum

 It’s surprising how much is packed into this small town museum.
-Check out awesome artifacts from Maori and European history in the Wairoa area, as well as fossils and other relics of natural history.
+Check out awesome artefacts from Maori and European history in the Wairoa area, as well as fossils and other relics of natural history.
 The Wairoa Museum is open Monday to Friday 10am – 4pm and Saturdays 10am – 12pm.
 Entry is by cash donation (where the donation box is an experience in itself).

 Location: 142 Marine Parade.